joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 I think I first heard about the Google Brain Residency from one of Jeff Dean's tweets and decided to apply almost on a whim.
 The cover letter was probably the most important part of the application.
-I treated it almost like a short reesarch proposal, starting with some unifying threads in my past work and explaining how they were motivating the questions I wanted to answer at Google (and why Google would be a great place to try to solve those problems).
+I treated it almost like a short research proposal, starting with some unifying threads in my past work and explaining how they were motivating the questions I wanted to answer at Google (and why Google would be a great place to try to solve those problems).
 In my case I had been working at a company called [Persyst](https://www.persyst.com)